Lindsey Vonn: 2012: Joining the all-event winner's club

 Vonn won her fourth Overall World Cup Title in 2012.
 The season opened in October in Sölden, Austria, where Vonn had won her first giant slalom.
 This made Vonn the 6th woman to have won all events at least once.

-On December 2–4, 2011, she won all three races in Lake Louise (two downhills, one super-G) for her second career 'hat trick', and with her eleventh win at Lake Louise she surpassed Renate Götschl's record for most career wins at a single resort (ten in Cortina d'Ampezzo).
-On December 7, 2011, Vonn notched her first World Cup victory on U.S. snow, at Beaver Creek, Colorado.
+On December 2–4, 2011, she won all three races in Lake Louise, Alberta (two downhills, one super-G) for her second career 'hat trick', and with her eleventh win at Lake Louise she surpassed Renate Götschl's record for most career wins at a single resort (ten in Cortina d'Ampezzo).
+On December 7, Vonn notched her first World Cup victory on U.S. snow, at Beaver Creek, Colorado.
 Due to a lack of snow in France, its super-G was rescheduled in advance for a Wednesday on the Birds of Prey course.
-Her limited success on U.S. snow is primarily due to a lack of speed events; only three have been run in the U.S. during her career.
+Her limited success on U.S. snow was primarily due to a lack of speed events; only three have been run in the U.S. during her career.
 It was the first home win by an American woman in 17 years, since Hilary Lindh of Alaska won the downhill in nearby Vail in 1994.

-With further victories in January 2012, she overtook Renate Götschl to become the third most successful female World Cup racer in terms of victories.

-On February 4, 2012, Vonn achieved her fiftieth World Cup victory on the Kandahar downhill course at Garmisch, Germany.
+With further victories in January 2012, she overtook Götschl to become the third most successful female World Cup racer in terms of victories.
+On February 4, Vonn achieved her fiftieth World Cup victory on the Kandahar downhill course at Garmisch-Partenkirchen, Germany.
 The win also gave her 25 career downhill victories, surpassing Götschl for second most career DH wins.
-With a podium finish in Russia on February 18, 2012, Vonn clinched the season title in downhill, her fifth consecutive in that discipline.
+With a podium finish in Russia on February 18, Vonn clinched the season title in downhill, her fifth consecutive in that discipline.

-Vonn's expressed disappointment that she missed the FIS Alpine Record for 2,000 points in a season by 20 points.
+Vonn expressed disappointment that she missed the FIS Alpine Record for 2,000 points in a season by 20 points.
 In her final race of the season at Schladming, Austria, she was not able to improve on her first giant slalom run after losing her pole at the starting gate.
 Her 24th finish at Schladming led to her loss of a potential 20-plus points for her season record.
 "It was possible to get those 20 points, I was in a good position ...
 If you work so hard to reach your goal but you lose your pole in the very last run, that's hard to take.
 It will give me even more motivation for next season", commented Vonn after the race.